openstack/monasca-ceilometer/README.md

         opts.py
         monasca_ceilometer_opts.py

-4. Edit setup.cfg (used at the time of installation)
+5. Edit `setup.cfg` (used at the time of installation)

       Under 'ceilometer.sample.publisher =' section add the following line:

         monasca = ceilometer.publisher.monclient:MonascaPublisher

-5. Configure /etc/ceilometer/pipeline.yaml to send the metrics to the monasca publisher.
+6. Configure `/etc/ceilometer/pipeline.yaml` to send the metrics to the monasca publisher.
 Use the included monasca-ceilometer/etc/ceilometer/pipeline.yaml file as an example.

-6. Configure /etc/ceilometer/ceilometer.conf for setting up storage driver for ceilometer API.
-Use the included monasca-ceilometer/etc/ceilometer/ceilometer.conf file as an example.
+7. Configure `/etc/ceilometer/ceilometer.conf` for setting up storage driver for ceilometer API.
+Use the included `monasca-ceilometer/etc/ceilometer/ceilometer.conf` file as an example.

-7. Copy the included monasca_field_definitions.yml and monasca_pipeline.yaml
+8. Copy the included `monasca_field_definitions.yml` and
+    `monasca_pipeline.yaml`
-    files from monasca-ceilometer/etc/ceilometer to /etc/ceilometer.
+    files from `monasca-ceilometer/etc/ceilometer` to `/etc/ceilometer`.

     This monasca_field_definitions.yaml file contains configuration how to treat each field in ceilometer sample object on per meter basis.
     The monasca_data_filter.py uses this file and only stores the fields that are specified in this config file.

-8. Make sure the user specified under service_credentials in ceilometer.conf has *monasca_user role* added.
+9. Make sure the user specified under service_credentials in `ceilometer.conf` has *monasca_user role* added.

 ### Other install info